heygauravshukla/social-links-profile/README.md

   </figure>
   ```

-  These tags can be used to display an image along with its caption more semantically.
+  These tags can display an image along with its caption in a more semantic way.

 - **`<address>` tag**: